-Invest in current and new employees to develop increased skills and customer service training to promote and encourage a career track based on continuous development and professionalism.
+Invest in employees and partners to develop increased skills and customer service training to promote and encourage a career track based on continuous development, professionalism, equity, diversity, and inclusion.

 Invest in safety and security systems at recreation centers and parks through multiple strategies, including reducing crime opportunities through environmental design.